 There are three different types of FAI, which are known as:

-• Combined – this mean that both the pincer and cam types are present.
+- Combined – this means that both the pincer and cam types are present.

 What causes femoroacetabular impingement?

-It occurs because the hip bones do not form correctly during the childhood growing years.
+It occurs because the hip bones do not form correctly during childhood growing years of childhood.
 When the hip bones are shaped abnormally, there is little that can be done to prevent femoroacetabular impingement.

 What are the symptoms of femoroacetabular impingement?